xpcsiao-coder/cs2-portfolio/q1/cybersecurity.md

 - *Parent Bank Account*
 > Do not collect.
 Because this program does not require the student's parent bank account.

+---

+## Privacy Question
+Why is it safer to collect only information that the program actually needs?
+> Because if the programs information gets leaked, there is a huge risk in the students personal information.

+---

 # **PART C**

     | Data Captured | Expected Input        | Possible Risk      | Invalid Input           | Validation Rule         | Error Message                        |